aadi350/data-science-syllabus/interview-questions/area-specific/digiceltt.md

 ## Acqusitions
 # Business Partners
+### Actavo
+Newtork vendor for fibre-to-the-home, business and rolling out over 7000km of cablin with more than 225,000 homes passed

 ### DigicelFoundation
 **Vision**: At the Digicel Foundation we aim to invest in sustainable development programmes for the sole purpose of building stronger more resilient communities in the countries where we operate.